lodash/lodash/doc/README.md

 ### <a id="_assignobject--source1-source2--callback-thisarg"></a>`_.assign(object [, source1, source2, ..., callback, thisArg])`
 <a href="#_assignobject--source1-source2--callback-thisarg">#</a> [&#x24C8;](https://github.com/bestiejs/lodash/blob/master/lodash.js#L1850 "View in source") [&#x24C9;][1]

 Assigns own enumerable properties of source object(s) to the destination object.
 Subsequent sources will overwrite property assignments of previous sources.
-If a `callback` function is provided, it will be executed to produce the assigned values.
-The `callback` is bound to `thisArg` and invoked with two arguments; *(objectValue, sourceValue)*.
+If a callback is provided it will be executed to produce the assigned values.
+The callback is bound to `thisArg` and invoked with two arguments; *(objectValue, sourceValue)*.

 #### Aliases
 *extend*